hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 #### Combining Test Configurations

-We include a helper function, `composeConfig()` for iteratively building and chaining test configurations together.
+We include a helper function, `acctest.ComposeConfig()` for iteratively building and chaining test configurations together.
 It accepts any number of configurations to combine them.
 This simplifies a single resource's testing by allowing the creation of a "base" test configuration for all the other test configurations (if necessary) and also allows the maintainers to curate common configurations.
 Each of these is described in more detail in below sections.

 Please note that we do discourage _excessive_ chaining of configurations such as implementing multiple layers of "base" configurations.
 Usually these configurations are harder for maintainers and other future readers to understand due to the multiple levels of indirection.